hirosystems/docs/docs/build-apps/transaction-signing.md

 ## StacksProvider injected variable

-When users have the [Stacks Wallet for Web](https://www.hiro.so/wallet/install-web) browser extension installed, the extension will inject a global `StacksProvider` variable into the JavaScript context of your web application.
+When users have the [Stacks Wallet for Web](https://www.hiro.so/wallet/install-web) browser extension installed, the extension will inject a global `StacksProvider` variable into the JavaScript context of your web app.
 This allows your JavaScript code to hook into the extension, and make authentication and transaction requests. `@stacks/connect` automatically detects and uses this global variable for you.

 At the moment, only the Stacks Wallet for Web browser extension includes a `StacksProvider`, however, ideally more wallets (and mobile wallets) support this format, so that your app can be compatible with any Stacks Wallet that has functionality to embed web applications.